Teufelchen1/FATX-on-a-snake/README.md

 	- filtering
 	- maybe in-place editing/replace of files
 	- Cleaner exception handling in some areas
-- packing and unpacking of entire partitions
+- packing of entire partitions
 - creation of fatx partitions